-Established in 1965 by Walter J. Bär (1895-1970), the grant Foundation of Bank Julius Baer is focused on reducing wealth inequality.
-It convenes leading thinkers and actors on the topic and supports projects around the globe where the privileged and disadvantaged work together towards a world of equal opportunities.
+Established in 1965 by Walter J. Bär (1895-1970), the Julius Baer Foundation has a long history of supporting diverse philanthropic initiatives.
+Today, our focus is on reducing wealth inequality by convening leading thinkers and actors on the topic and supporting projects worldwide that foster collaboration between individuals, groups and organisations across the wealth spectrum to create a world of equal opportunities.